U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Issues Related to Other Explanatory Factors.
 Although the system of indicators tracks energy intensity over time, it also identifies and isolates other changes that are going on in the economy that have no bearing on the efficiency with which energy is used.
 These changes are referred to as structural changes.
 These structural elements give rise to a change in energy use per unit measure of output, but do not reflect improvements in the underlying efficiency of energy use.
 For example, the electronics industry may grow much faster than the steel industry over time, and since electronics are substantially less energy intensive than steel, this growth creates the impression that the manufacturing sector is less energy intensive than before.

 For the intensity index to better reflect the efficiency of manufacturing energy use, there is a need to normalize the intensity measure so that these differential growth rates are taken into account.
 Structural changes occur in each of the energy-using sectors of the economy, but they are quite different from one sector to another.
-For example, a transportation indicator constructed for that end-use sector will have a different interpretation than one constructed at the sub-sector level, or one constructed for another end-use sector.
-A method of index construction has been chosen so that these structural changes can be aggregated from the bottom up, and integrated into the overall index, whether the index is at the end-use sector level (i.e., freight and passenger transport in the transportation sector) or at the aggregate, economy-wide level.
-A further discussion of how this is accomplished is available in the Methodology section.
+For example, a transportation indicator constructed for that end-use sector will have a different interpretation than one constructed at the subsector level, or one constructed for another end-use sector.
+A method of index construction has been chosen so that these structural changes can be aggregated from the bottom up, and integrated into the overall index, whether the index is at the end-use sector level (i.e., freight and passenger transport in the transportation sector) or at the aggregate, economywide level.

 Methodological Issues.
-The construction of indices that show the performance of energy intensity over time and account for structural changes is an exercise in decomposition of effects.
+The construction of indexes that show the performance of energy intensity over time and account for structural changes is an exercise in decomposition of effects.
 Advances have been made recently that allow for this decomposition so that many of the attributes of an "ideal index" are captured in the decomposition used here.
 One of these attributes is "perfect aggregation," which allows all higher level indexes to be constructed so that they include all the information available at the lower levels, and allows this information to be integrated at the higher level.
-Unfortunately, that attribute distorts the activity measure in a way that would make these measures deviate from published figures, so the approach used to construct intensity indices for this web site was modified to allow almost perfect aggregation and yet have the activity measures conform to the published numbers.
-A thorough discussion of the methods used for the construction of the indexes is given in the Methodology and Trend Data sections.
+Unfortunately, that attribute slightly distorts the year-to-year changes in the activity measure in a way that would make these measures deviate from published figures, so the approach used to construct intensity indices for this website was modified to allow almost perfect aggregation and yet have the activity measures conform to the published numbers.
+A thorough discussion of the methods used for the construction of the indexes can be found in a methodology summary paper (2003) and in Section 2 of the 2014 comprehensive report, both of which can be found in the Methodology section of this website.